alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 The `document` of your page should also display some content if `JavaScript` is blocked on the client.
 Yes, this happens.
 And it can, for [good reasons](https://softwareengineering.stackexchange.com/questions/26179/why-do-people-disable-javascript).

 I will not go through all of the requirements here, since this article is already getting too long.
 I wouldn't want you to get caught by your boss if you're reading this at work 😉.
 But you can check the full list on the [pwa-checklist page](https://web.dev/pwa-checklist/).
+You can also build easily the manifest on [pwabuilder.com](https://www.pwabuilder.com/).

 > **Note**: many frameworks come with a built-in PWA configuration.
 If you are in the React eco-system, you can check out [create-react-app](https://github.com/facebook/create-react-app) or [gatsby.js](https://www.gatsbyjs.org/).